Superconductivity from Quasiparticle Pairing of Intervalley Coherent State in Rhombohedral Trilayer Graphene: Methods

-To further study the IVC-SC state, we construct a simplified model that captures the key features of the IVC quasiparticles' band structure, to analytically study superconductivity when the chemical potential is in close vicinity with the band gap.
+We mimic the IVC-SC state with a simplified toy model.
 In our toy model, similar to RTG, we have two Dirac cones, of Fermi velocity $v$, centered at the $K$ and $K^\prime$ valley respectively.
-By acting with an external potential, for example a displacement field, we open up a mass gap $m$ between the originally touching Dirac bands.
-The system can be described effectively in the continuum limit by massive Dirac fermion Hamiltonian at close proximity to each valley:
+By acting with an external potential, for example a displacement field, we open up a mass gap $m$ between the originally The system can be described effectively in the continuum limit by introducing an IVC order to massive Dirac fermion Hamiltonian at $K$ and $K'$ valleys.
+At mean-field level, the Hamiltonian $H_\mathrm{IVC}=\int \frac{d^2 q}{(2\pi)^2}\Psi_s^\dagger(\mathbf q) \mathcal H_s(\mathbf q) \Psi_s(\mathbf q)$ for spin $s=\uparrow,\;\downarrow$ is given by assuming degeneracy for the two spin sectors: